-How to shave a Springer Spaniel?
-I think shaving Springer Spaniel’s coat, his heat resistance is even worse.
+After shaving Springer Spaniel’s coat, his heat resistance is even worse.
 Ten years later, his coat still hasn’t recovered.
 Springer Spaniel’s once smooth, beautiful, shiny coat turned into a rough, curly mess that took hours to fix.
-Springer Spaniel’s coat was scratched and he had to endure the terrible plastic surgery.
+Springer Spaniel’s coat was scratched and he had to endure the terrible plastic surgery without shaving.

 Shaving your Springer Spaniel coat in the summer sounds like a good idea, but it doesn’t always turn out that way.
 Have you ever thought about shaving your Springer Spaniel coat in the summer?
 I shaved my Springer Spaniel’s coat a few years ago, thinking it would keep it cool, but unfortunately, the effect of Springer Spaniel’s shaving was just the opposite.
 What I didn’t know at the time was that what kind of coat your dog was decided whether they should shave.
 Before you decide to shave your dog this summer, remember: double-coated dogs should not shave their coats.
 Shaving a dog’s coat with two layers of fur doesn’t help keep him calm, it just makes things worse.